 Facial massage.
 Apply your favorite essential oil to your pressure points, temples, forehead, and cheeks.
 Then give yourself a little massage to invigorate your skin.
 You can also use a brush and work it in a sweeping motion from forehead down to your decollate.
 Tired skin looks exceptionally dull so after the massage use an illuminating cream to add a little extra fresh-faced glow.

 Keep the eye makeup to a minimum.
 It feels normal to want to cover up with a smoky eye, however dark circles are only accentuated by adding extra makeup.
 Choose nude tones and a lash lengthening mascara to open up tired eyes.

-Product Checklist for long haul flights:
+Essentials for long haul flights:

 Antibacterial Gel or Wipes

 Facial Cleansing Wipe